-This swank LGBTQ bar has a fun happy hour that brings the community to 139th Street and Adam Clayton Powell Jr. Boulevard seven nights a week.
-Other offerings include Harmonica Sunbeam’s comedy show, Caribbean Nights and Go-Go Mondays.
-Just be sure to get your disco nap in as the party often picks up after midnight and goes late.
+The swank LGBTQ+ Alibi Lounge, owned by a former human rights attorney, is one of the only gay bars in Harlem.
+Alibi’s fun happy hour and nightly offerings bring the community to 139th and Adam Clayton Powell throughout the week.
+Regular events include Caribbean nights and Go Go Mondays.
+Be sure to get your disco nap in as the party often picks up after midnight and goes until the early hours of the morning.

 Harlem Food Bar

-Popular with the LGBTQ crowd, this local hot spot serves delicious meals and fabulous cocktails.
-Daily happy hours offer two-for-one house drinks including beer, homemade sangria, frozen margaritas and select wines.
-Insider tip: go for brunch and order the croque madame or their crab cake Benedict, along with a mimosa or three.
+Popular with the LGBTQ+ crowd, this local hot spot serves delicious meals and fabulous cocktails.
+Weekday happy hours offer two-for-one house drinks including beer, homemade sangria, margaritas and select wines.
+Insider tip: go for brunch and order the croque monsieur or their crab cake benedict, along with a mimosa or three.

 This uptown staple has become a community meeting spot where everyone is welcome.
-If it’s your first time, the HT burger or truffle burger is a must, but be sure to order one of the mac and cheese variations for the table—you can spice it up with poblano kimchi, jalapeños or pico de gallo.
+If it’s your first time, the HT burger or truffle fries are a must.
 And if you’re looking for a place that can accommodate a big group, they’ll have room.

-Lance Knowling, one of the chefs who catered Chelsea Clinton’s wedding, also hosts the Black Chef Series at this restaurant, featuring a lineup of extraordinary African-American chefs showcasing their specialties.
-The regular menu offers dishes like Marjorie’s deviled eggs, hickory-smoked salmon and wild-mushroom-smothered chicken.
+Lance Knowling, one of the chefs who catered Chelsea Clinton’s wedding, hosts the Black Chef Series at this restaurant, featuring a lineup of extraordinary African American chefs showcasing their specialties.
+The regular menu offers dishes like Marjorie’s deviled eggs, lobster mac’n’cheese and lemon pepper wings.

 Named after a Venetian beach resort, Lido seeks to transport guests from Harlem’s restaurant row to the Italian countryside.
 The intimate interior makes a homey setting for enjoying the food of James Beard-award-winning chef Serena Bass, who uses local, organic ingredients.
 With the purchase of a brunch entree, guests can indulge in bottomless drinks for $16.
 And be sure to order their buttermilk biscuit with chipotle-honey butter.